Medically reviewed on August 14, 2018

 - An over-the-counter pain reliever, such as acetaminophen (Tylenol, others).

-This treatment is successful in 70 to 100 percent of people with uncomplicated diverticulitis.
+This treatment is successful in most people with uncomplicated diverticulitis.

 If you have a severe attack or have other health problems, you'll likely need to be hospitalized.
 Treatment generally involves: